The Complete Guide to Local Backlinks for Service Businesses: How to Build Authority and Get Found

 Your backlinks and citations tell Google you're a legitimate, established local business worth ranking

-When someone in your service area searches for what you do, Google considers all of these signals together.
+When someone in your service area searches for what you do, Google weighs all of these signals together.
 The businesses that show up first are usually the ones that have invested in all four—not just one or two.

 What to Do This Week